Nonprofit leaders can track the economic recovery by paying attention to the following signals:

 The Conference Board’s Consumer Confidence Index through November remained less than half of what it was before the recession began.
-As the Index score increases, so will annual gifts (www.conference-board.org).• State Budget.
-The sluggish economy will produce lower tax receipts at the end of 2009 for California than the current budget projects.
-This may require state funding cuts in January.
+As the Index score increases, so will annual gifts (www.conference-board.org).

 Current projections are that next year’s state budget already has more than a $20 billion gap, meaning even more cuts in July.
 The state outsources much of its health and human services work to nonprofits, and these organizations will be especially hard hit by additional funding cuts.

 The California Budget Project tracks the budget closely at www.cbp.org.

 Even though local property values are down from their peaks a few years ago, values remain up significantly from a decade ago.